ai4reason/grackle/README.md

 pip install .
 ```

+(This might be currently broken, follow the instructions below please.)

 ### Developers installation notes

 This is a manual installation for developers and it is intended to be done instead of the standard `pip` installation.